-"Acting in concert" means persons knowingly acting together with a common goal of jointly acquiring control of a licensee whether or not pursuant to an express agreement.
+"Group of persons acting in concert" means two or more persons knowingly acting together with a common goal of jointly acquiring control of a licensee whether or not pursuant to an express agreement.

 "Authorized delegate" means a person a licensee designates to engage in money transmission on behalf of the licensee.